The liquid in the inner tube seals small punctures (<3 mm).

 Remove the old inner tube using Btwin tire levers.

-What to check before installing your new inner tube
+Checks to carry out before installing an inner tube

 Check the condition of your tire and replace it if necessary.